Monthly Archives: 2023

 3. Specify the time that doesn't exist — 0 0 30 2 * (February 30th) for the cron job you want to disable:

 The last thing left is to decide which extension to use since there is a lot to choose from.
-So, in this article, we’ve gathered the best WebP extensions for Magento 2 that are worth your attention.
+So, in this article, we’ve gathered the best WebP Images that are worth your attention.

 We’ll go through the basic characteristics and have a closer look at the features they offer.
 It will allow you to have a clear view of the module that suits your needs best.